 Our endeavour at the Dandenong Ranges Steiner School is to provide an all-around, in-depth education of all aspects of growing children.
 All areas of cultural development are important to us; academic, physical, social, moral, artistic and spiritual.

 Behind all the teaching is the recognition of the spiritual in each human being and throughout the natural world.
-This elevates every subject from being simply training in skills and a gathering of information to becoming a medium for individual deepening and maturation.
+This elevates every subject from simply training in skills and a gathering of information to becoming a medium for individual deepening and maturation.
 All aspects of the curriculum are considered important for healthy, rounded development.

 DRSS follows the Australian Steiner Curriculum Framework (ASCF) for all subject areas, with the exception of German, where the Australian Curriculum is used.
-Teachers follow the ASCF closely to ensure their planning delivers curriculum that addresses all achievement standards listed within each learning area.
+Teachers follow the ASCF closely to ensure their planning delivers a curriculum that addresses all achievement standards listed within each learning area.

 When reviewing and developing our curriculum the College of Teachers strives for balance between academic, artistic and practical activities.